windingtree/rooms/api/README.md

 ## Running MongoDB locally

 There are setup scripts available to run MongoDB locally as a Docker container.
 For more details, see [README](./_docker/README.md)  in `./_docker` folder.

+## Code documentation

+You can find more details about the structure of the code base, and a discussion of some architectural decisions in [docs/README](./docs/README.md) file.